 Also, you may find that your local home-school group is populated mostly by "unschoolers."
-Classical education is diametrically opposed to "unschooling," which is immensely popular among many home schoolers.
+Classical education is not easily compatible with "unschooling," which is immensely popular among many home schoolers.
 "Unschooling" is child-centered.
 It assumes that the child will learn all that she needs to know by following her natural impulses and that any learning that is "imposed" on the child by an authority figure will prove unproductive.